OwurakuYeboah/Spring_REST_Service/README.md

 ### Prerequisites

 You will need:
 An existing instance of a SQL Server database.
-Refer to the Data Layer section of the repository.
+Refer to the "Setting up the database" section of the README.

 Eclipse (or any Java IDE you prefer).
 Here's a link to install: